-Amphipathic molecules bind to water AND fat to boost absorption of fat-soluble nutrients.
+Amphipathic molecules bind to water and fat to boost the absorption of fat-soluble nutrients.
 When you’re shopping around for a green powder look on the label for lecithin or phosphatidylcholine, the two most popular bipolar compounds used (37).

 3Alkalizing claims of green juices have no validity.
 One study looked at athletes taking alkaline supplements to change the pH of their blood and increase their exercise performance ( by boosting lactic acid threshold) (38).

 The results were minimal at best because blood pH is tightly regulated and not something changed with a daily supplement.